 If this blog isn't for you, take some time for planning by using The Plan your Life Mental Health Worksheets.
 Download NOW!

-We have been in therapy for more years then we can count.
-Since the age 5, we have seen therapists and psychiatrists.
+We have been in therapy for more years than we can count.
+Since the age of 5, we have seen therapists and psychiatrists.
 To manage our OCD, our anxiety, and our dissociation due to trauma.
 Our therapy has not been effective until now.

 Therapy is not just about the patient, but the skills of the practitioner.
 Sadly, not all therapists are built alike which means not every person will benefit from sessions.